silgray/sikddalkak/README.md

 ### Manipulating Expressions

-1. **Select part of an expression** — highlight anything from a single term to the whole expression.
+1. Select part of an expression.
-2. **Transform it** — simplify, expand, or factor just the selection.
+2. Transform it.
     - **Simplify** — reduce an expression to its simplest equivalent form.
     - **Expand** — expand products and powers into a sum of terms.
     - **Factor** — factor an expression into a product of simpler terms.

-Every transform preserves shape — a scalar stays a scalar, a matrix expression keeps its dimensions — and with it the order of non-commutative products.
+Every manipulation considers the order of non-commutative products.
-$ABA$ never collapses into $A^2B$.
+Matrix multiplication $ABA$ never collapses into $A^2B$.

 #### Simplify